 Most slider windows along the side of the motor home can also be used as emergency exits, should the need arise.

-To use a slider window as an exit, first slide the window open, then slide the screen open or push the screen material out, depending on window type.
+To use the windows as exits, first slide the window open, then slide the screen open or push the screen material out, depending on window type.